Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 ### Claims Based Authorization

-With claims verification you have a couple of configuration options that all work the same, and that can be used for the authorization:
+With claims verification, you have a couple of configuration options that all work the same and that can be used for the authorization:

 1. `config.scopes_claim` and `config.scopes_required`